top of page

 In The Girl Who Taught Herself to Fly, the author weaves in her family's story of joy, sorrow, loss, love, and endless struggles with poverty and hunger.
 This poignant memoir, with universal and timeless themes, will leave you in awe.

-Abraham Verghese, Best-selling author of Cutting for Stone
+author of Cutting for Stone

-"Dr. Kwan Kew Lai has written a profoundly moving and inspiring memoir about her gripping journey from extreme poverty in Malaysia, along with strong resistance against girls getting an education, to becoming a medical doctor and member of the Harvard Medical faculty physicians.
-Her story demonstrates what can be achieved--against all odds-with a strong intention and fierce, unrelenting determination."
+“Dr. Kwan Kew Lai has written a profoundly moving and inspiring memoir about her gripping journey from extreme poverty in Malaysia, along with strong resistance against girls getting an education, to becoming a medical doctor and member of the Harvard Medical faculty physicians.
+Her story demonstrates what can be achieved—against all odds—with a strong intention and fierce, unrelenting determination.”

-"A graphic testimony to Malaysian colonial/postcolonial communal differences, resistance to Chinese gender inequities, and U.S. immigrant opportunities-Kwan Kew Lai offers us a triumphalist survivor's memoir."
+“A graphic testimony to Malaysian colonial/postcolonial communal differences, resistance to Chinese gender inequities, and US immigrant opportunities—Kwan Kew Lai offers us a triumphalist survivor’s memoir.”

 "An evocative story of Kwan Kew Lai's childhood in post-World War II Penang.
 She so beautifully shows how her background gave her the drive to soar to new heights and gain entry into one of the most prestigious colleges in the US.
 A must-read!"